Many horse owners would love to keep their horses at home. Read on to learn the 10 realities about the truth of having horses at their home.

 Here are 10 realities to ponder before buying that acreage and moving your horse home.

-1. You’ll be Tied Down
+1. Horses at Home: You’ll be Tied Down

+If horse owners all over are willing to having their horses at home, they will end up being tied down.
 It’s difficult—if not impossible—to take vacations when you have twice-a-day, 365-day-a-year chores.
 (Ask any dairy farmer how often he goes on vacation.)
 If you’re fortunate, you’ll find a dependable horse-sitter, but paying the person is an added expense, and you never stop worrying that something might go wrong while you’re away.
 This farm-bound lifestyle can create considerable conflict if you have a non-horsey partner.

 2. You’ll Ride Less, Work More

 For some horse owners, riding isn’t as important as spending time with the horses.
 If you adore watching your horses inhale feed and wander in and out of the barn, then keeping them at home might be great.
 Be prepared to spend a lot of time alone in a stall with a pitchfork.
 Or alternatively, watching your horses graze while you annihilate Canadian thistles.

 3. You’ll Often Handle Emergencies/Heavy Tasks Alone

 When your horses are at home, you have responsibility for virtually every aspect of their care and surroundings.
 If your electric fence shorts, you have to fix it.
 If your water line freezes, a gate is left open and your herd takes off down the road, your tractor is in a ditch, snow has blocked your barn door, or a 4’x8′ piece of plywood needs moved, you often must tackle it alone.
 On the plus side, you will become creative, learn to appreciate leverage, and build muscle.

 4. You’re Responsible for Feed & Barn Supplies